enisinanaj/teamtable/app/documentation/readme.md

 Build
 -----

-**Important!** This section is for those who want to work with JADE, LESS/SASS and JavaScript modules.
+**Important!** You only need to follow this instructions in case you want to work with JADE, LESS and concatenate all JS modules.

 __Node.js__ is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.